ChameleonCloud/docs/source/user/project.rst

 To view the allocation usage details, in the *Allocations* section, click the *gear* button at the end of the allocation row, and then click *View Charge*.
+This will open a modal displaying a list of all charges against your allocation, including who initiated the charge, how many *Service Units* were charged, and what type of charge it was.

 .. _manage-publications: